The Alay Traverse

 Alay Traverse trail facts

-This trail is totally unofficial, and based on my thru hike of this area in 2025.
+This trail is totally unofficial, and based on my thru hike of this area in 2025 (plus earlier visits dating to 2018).
 The route follows shepherd trails, village roads and open terrain.
 There is very little tourist infrastructure or support in some sections.
 There are no other trail reports for the full route.

 This is not the “Heights of Alay“ trek.
 An internet search will direct you to the various sources of info on that hike (a 100km loop).
 But the Alay Traverse does overlap the most interesting sections of that route.

-The longest distance between food resupply points is 75km on the low route.
+The longest distance between food resupply points is 75km on the low route, 120km on the high route.

 There are some guesthouses, homestays, and yurt stays.
-But this is not like Nepal; you can’t hike from guesthouse to guesthouse.
+But this is not like Nepal; you can’t hike from guesthouse to guesthouse every day.
 You need a tent.

 For the low route, no special fees or permits are required.

 There is however one zone at the very end of the low route where a permit is required, but never checked or enforced for hikers.
-That is the bonus/extra hike between the Tulpar-Kol yurt camps and the viewpoint at Traveller’s Pass.
+That is the bonus/extra hike between the Tulpar-Kol yurt camps and the viewpoint at Traveller’s Pass below Peak Lenin.

-For the high route, you should get a border zone permit (even if enforcement is lax in certain zones if you are not driving through a checkpoint).
+For the high route, you can get a border zone permit if you want to explore or if you want to keep your options option for an escape/exit route in case of bad weather or injury.
 The boundaries of these zones are not clear (despite any maps you see online).
-Neither route goes through the currently (as of 2025) fully restricted border zones in western Batken region.
+Neither route goes through the currently (as of 2026) fully restricted border zones in western Batken region.
 More info on border zone permits further below.

 For visitors from North America, Europe, Australia, Japan, etc., you have 60-day visa free entry to Kyrgyzstan.
 Just buy a plane ticket and show up.
 However, the “visa-run” has been abolished.
 So you have 60 days, and then you can’t re-enter again until you are out of Kyrgyzstan for another 60 days.
 60 days is plenty of time to do even the longest version of the Alay Traverse.

-Many of the shepherds and mountain dairy camps get resupplied and have their dairy goods taken down by 4-wheel drive cars on rough mountain roads.
+Many of the shepherds and mountain dairy camps get resupplied and have their dairy goods taken down by 4-wheel drive cars on rough mountain roads (and get food/resupplies driven in).
 You can easily get off the trail in many locations.
 You will often have the opportunity to leave the mountains on one of these roads (to resupply, take a break, or quit the trail).
+This is less so in the late season when shepherds leave the high camps and return to their villages.

 Elevation is probably more than you are used to, but lower than a place like Nepal.
-The high route has been planned for gradual acclimatization.
-The highest pass on the high route is 4650 meters, and you won’t reach that until about the half-way point.
+The east-to-west direction of high route has been planned for acclimatization.
+The highest pass on the high route is 4550 meters, and you won’t reach that until about the half-way point.
 The low route has no issues with acclimatization to elevation.

-The city of Osh in southern Kyrgyzstan is the starting point.
+The city of Osh in southern Kyrgyzstan is the hub for regional transportation.
 Here you can resupply at large supermarkets, stay in a range of accommodation, take a break from the trail, and store your extra gear (at certain guesthouses and hostels).
-You can reach Osh most easily through Uzbekistan.
+You can get direct flights to Osh from Istanbul and from Almaty (Kazakhstan), so it’s possible to stitch together a flight itinerary that avoids going to Bishkek first (unless you want to hike the northern ranges first).
+Bishkek to Osh is a 12+ hour drive.

-The trailhead is accessibly by a quick taxi ride or with a public transport minibus (“marshrutka“).
+The trailhead for the low route is accessibly by a quick taxi ride or with a public transport minibus (“marshrutka“).

 Alay Traverse High Route or Low Route?
 And when?